Pooja970-web/Pooja970-web/README.md

 ## 👩‍💻 About Me

-- 🎓 MCA student interested in web development
+- 🎓 MCA student with strong interest in software development
-- 💻 Building modern & responsive web applications
+- 💻 Web Developer with knowledge of React & JavaScript
-- 🌱 Currently learning React & JavaScript
+- ☕ Comfortable with **Java** and currently learning **Data Structures & Algorithms (DSA)**
+- 🌱 Improving problem-solving skills alongside frontend development
-- 💼 Open to internships and entry-level jobs
+- 💼 Open to internships and entry-level job opportunities

 ---